plblum/jivs/README.md

   + `CalcValueHost class` – For calculated values needed by validation rules.
 Classic example is the difference in days between two dates is compared to a number of days.

--   <a href="#validationmanager">`ValidationManager class`</a> – The "face" of this API.
+-   [`ValidationManager class`](#validationmanager) – The "face" of this API.
 Your validation-related UI elements will need access to it to do their work.
 It's where you configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.
 It is supported by these types:
-    + <a href="#builder_and_vmconfig">`ValidationManagerConfig type`</a> – An object that describes all ValueHosts and their Validators.
+    + [`ValidationManagerConfig type`](#configuring-the-validationmanager-the-builder-api) – An object that describes all ValueHosts and their Validators.
-    + <a href="#builder_and_vmconfig">`ValidationManagerConfigBuilder class`</a> – Also known as the Builder object, use it to configure the ValidationManager class.
+    + [`ValidationManagerConfigBuilder class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Builder object, use it to configure the ValidationManager class.
 Internally, it prepares the `ValidationManagerConfig type`.
-    + <a href="#builder_and_vmconfig">`ValidationManagerConfigModifier class`</a> – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
+    + [`ValidationManagerConfigModifier class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
 Internally, it modifies the `ValidationManagerConfig type`.

--   <a href="#conditions">`Condition classes`</a> – Classes that evaluate value(s) against a rule
+-   [`Condition classes`](#conditions---the-validation-rules) – Classes that evaluate value(s) against a rule
     to see if those values conform. `Condition classes` exist for each business rule pattern, such as *required* or *compare two values are not identical*.
 While there are many standard rules for which there are `Conditions` included in this library, you are often going to need to build your own.

--   <a href="#validators">`Validator class`</a> – Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.
+-   [`Validator class`](#validators-connecting-conditions-to-error-messages) – Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

-- <a href="#validationservices">`ValidationServices class` </a> – Provides dependency injection and configuration through a variety of services and factories.
+- [`ValidationServices class`](#validationservices) – Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by ValidationServices which empower Jivs.
   - `IDataTypeFormatter` – Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.
   - `IDataTypeConverter` – For these use cases:
     + Changing an object value into something as simple as a string or number for Conditions that compare values.
 The JavaScript Date object is a good example, as you should use its getTime() function for comparisons.